neofeo/BOX86-BOX64-WINEx86-TUTORIAL/README.md

 **Note:** nine and nine over panfrost it's on development, so, expect issues.
 You can make an apitrace (https://github.com/iXit/wine-nine-standalone/wiki/apitrace) and place a ticket at mesa.

 once we added oibaf, we install the gallium nine component on the driver with

     ```
     sudo apt install libd3dadapter9-mesa:armhf
     ```

 and with winetricks we install gallium nine into wine with

     ```
     winetricks galliumnine
     ```

 now let's test if it works, do

     ```
     wine ninewinecfg
     ```

 it should be working. then, every DX9 game should use Gallium nine instead of WINE3D.

-    to use it on DX8 games: we drag an x86 .dll copy of the dx8 to dx9 wrapper from here https://github.com/crosire/d3d8to9/releases, we place it on the game folder, probably overriting the original lib (you can jsut rename the original first)  and from terminal we execute the game with
+To use NINE on DX8 games: we drag an x86 .dll copy of the dx8 to dx9 wrapper from here https://github.com/crosire/d3d8to9/releases, we place it on the game folder, probably overriting the original lib (you can jsut rename the original first) and from terminal we execute the game with:

     ```
     WINEDLLOVERRIDES=d3d8.dll=n wine thedx8game.exe```